michielp1807/FoobarSongrequestTwitchBot/README.md

 8. Move the foo_httpcontrol_data folder to that foobar2000 folder

-9. Go to http://127.0.0.1:8888/playlistviewer/ in your browser, you should see your playlist here
+9. Go to http://127.0.0.1:8888/playlistviewer/ in your browser, see the name of the currently playing song there

 ####  3. Setting up node.js

 1. Install node.js

+2. To test if node.js is installed correctly:
-2. Open cmd
+    1. Open cmd

-3. Type node and hit enter
+    2. Type node and hit enter

-4. You're now in javascript land!
+    3. You're now in javascript land!

 ####  4. Setting up twitch account for the bot